Japanese yen: Historical exchange rate

-Before the war commenced, the yen traded on an average of 3.6 yen to the dollar.
-After the war the yen went as low as 600 yen per USD in 1947, as a result of currency overprinting in order to fund the war, and afterwards to fund the reconstruction.
+Before the war commenced, the yen traded on an average of 3.6 yen to the USD.
+After the war the yen went as low as ¥600/US$ in 1947, as a result of currency overprinting in order to fund the war, and afterwards to fund the reconstruction.

-When MacArthur and the US forces entered Japan in 1945, they decreed an official conversion rate of 15 yen to the USD.
-Within 1945–1946: the rate tanked to 50 yen to the USD because of the ongoing inflation.
-During the first half of 1946, the rate fluctuated to 66 yen to the USD and eventually plummeting to 600 yen to the dollar by 1947 because of the failure of the economic remedies.
-Eventually, the peg was officially moved to 270 yen to the dollar in 1948 before being adjusted again from 1949 to 1971 to 360 yen to the dollar.
+When MacArthur and the US forces entered Japan in 1945, they decreed an official conversion rate of ¥15/US$.
+Within 1945–1946: the rate tanked to ¥50/US$ because of the ongoing inflation.
+During the first half of 1946, the rate fluctuated to ¥66/US$, and eventually plummeting to ¥600/US$ by 1947 because of the failure of the economic remedies.
+Eventually, the peg was officially moved to ¥270/US$ in 1948 before being adjusted again from 1949 to 1971 to ¥360/US$.

-Beginning in 2022 the yen/dollar rate has become increasingly weaker with each passing month.
-By July 2024, the price fell to upper ¥161 per $1, marking the lowest exchange rate for the yen in 37.5 years on a nominal effective exchange rate and the lowest real effective exchange rate since the start of statistics by the Bank of Japan in 1970.
+Beginning in 2022, the yen/USD rate has become increasingly weaker with each passing month.
+By July 2024, the price fell to upper ¥161/US$, marking the lowest exchange rate for the yen in 37.5 years on a nominal effective exchange rate and the lowest real effective exchange rate since the start of statistics by the Bank of Japan in 1970.
 One of the main reasons behind this fall was the US moving towards higher interest rates, while Japan remained "ultra-low".
 Other factors include the strength of the US economy and its labor market, while Japan continues to lag behind its peers to bring its economy back to its pre-pandemic size.
 Japan's trade balance staying in the red is also likely feeding into the weaker yen.
 Interviewed by The Asahi Shimbun in September 2022, Izuru Kato, chief economist at Totan Research, expressed concern about the sharp fall in its value since 2022. and Moneypost reported that the exchange rate instability had made it impossible to exchange the currency for Japanese yen at some exchange offices.
 With the rate returning to ¥150 in November 2023, concern deepened as Nikkei sources expected the yen to depreciate further in the future.
 The Economist (London) expressed concern over the performance of the Bank of Japan, suggested that a systemic risk is posed to the world financial system.
-Other reports of a weakening of the Japanese yen include the Noto Peninsula earthquake in January 2024, where previous earthquakes had seen a temporary appreciation of the yen against the US dollar, but this earthquake reversed the trend and weakened the yen against the US dollar.
+Other reports of a weakening of the Japanese yen include the Noto Peninsula earthquake in January 2024, where previous earthquakes had seen a temporary appreciation of the yen against the USD, but this earthquake reversed the trend and weakened the yen against the USD.

 Goldman Sachs expects the Japanese yen to remain very weak in the coming months.